 Armed with up-to-date knowledge of the necessary skill sets in the biomedical research field, teachers will be able to promote diverse career paths and highlight the educational opportunities available at community colleges and universities to guide students into relevant STEM fields.
 “Our goal is to create instructional materials that showcase the diverse career paths that await students in the biomedical field, which is interdisciplinary and collaborative,” says Haine.

 “I hope that this work will underscore that there is room for many different kinds of people to engage in environmental health sciences and help to solve the problems that we face,” says Gray.
 “It’s exciting for us to be part of a project that is fostering teaching practices that are responsive to the needs of diverse learners.”

 The grant application was forged in partnership with the UNC Center for Environmental Health and Susceptibility(CEHS) in the UNC Gillings School of Global Public Health.
 The CEHS funds university infrastructure to support scientific equipment, facilities, and other resources that can be shared among environmental health researchers.
-CEHS identifies emerging issues that advance understanding about how pollutants and other environmental factors affect human biology and may lead to disease.
+CEHS identifies emerging issues that advance understanding of how pollutants and other environmental factors affect human biology and may lead to disease.
 Gray is the CEHS Community Engagement Core (CEC) director, and Haine is a CEC member.